 Graduated Theoretical Physics, Vilnius University, Lithuania, 1985.
 PhD in Physics, Vilnius University, 1989.
 Habilitation in Physics, Vilnius University, 2001.
 A.v.
 Humboldt fellow in Physikalisch-Technische Bundesantstalt (PTB) Braunschweig, Germany, 1991-1992.
-Between 1993-2003 senior research fellow in Braunschweig PTB and University of Hanover researching on nonlinear pattern formation in laser systems and Bose condensates.
-Since 2004 ICREA research professor in Universitat Politècnica de Catalunya (UPC), Barcelona, head of research group on lasers, photonics and meta-photonics, nonlinear laser dynamics.
-Professional experience: around 250 articles in scientific journals with appr.
-5000 citations (h-factor 42); appr.
-500 presentations in conferences (more than 100 invited ones); 2 patents, 2 monographs.
-Up to now directed (or currently directing) 17 PhD projects.
+Senior research fellow in Braunschweig PTB and University of Hannover on nonlinear pattern formation in laser systems and Bose condensates 1993-2003.
+Since 2004 ICREA research professor in Universitat Politècnica de Catalunya (UPC), Barcelona, head of research group (DONLL) on lasers, photonics and meta-photonics, nonlinear laser dynamics.
+Professional experience: around 250 articles in scientific journals with more than 7000 citations (h-factor 49); appr.
+500 presentations in conferences (more than 100 invited ones); 4 patents, 2 monographs.
+Up to now directed (or currently directing) 20 PhD projects.